OmerDahan1/Introduction_To_Image-Processing/README.md

 Instush also provides command-line tools for common operations:

     Editor1: Flip, or convert an image to grayscale from a PPM file.
     Editor2: Scale an image from a PPM file to a specified width and height.
     Editor3: Morph between two images from PPM files gradually.

-Usage examples:
+### Usage examples:

     sh
     java Editor1 filename.ppm fh
     java Editor2 filename.ppm 100 200
     java Editor3 source.ppm target.ppm 50

 Replace filename.ppm, source.ppm, and target.ppm with your actual file names, and adjust parameters as needed.

+## Installation

+To use this library, you need to have the following:

+    Java Development Kit (JDK) installed
+    StdDraw and StdIn libraries for handling input and output Include these in your project’s build path to run the examples provided.

 ## License
 This library is provided under the MIT License.
 Feel free to use and modify it according to your needs.